pivotal-cf/azure-blobstore-resource/README.md

 ### `check`: Extract snapshot versions from the container.

-Checks for new snapshot versions for a file.
-If a blob exists without a snapshot the file will not be found.
+Checks for new versions of a file.
+The resource will either check snapshots when using `versioned_file` or versions in the path name when using `regexp`.
+When using snapshots, if a blob exists without a snapshot the resource will create a `0001-01-01T00:00:00Z` timestamp.

 ### `in`: Fetch a blob from the container.